 Remember looks aren`t everything, substance wins over style in my book, every time.
-This is the fly lead we stock (in 2m and 4m lengths) and they really are good.
+This is the CoAx fly lead we stock (at 2m in length) and they really are good.
 The 6mm “double screened” cable is well worth having (though this cable is probably even better quality) but what`s just as significant is the crimped on plug, no weak soldered joint here....
 What was interesting is that even the suppliers couldn`t tell us if the plugs were crimped on, the only way we could tell was to cut the lead open !
 Also note the RF chokes, normally hidden under the blue plastic covering and the strain relief moulding (where the cable enters the plug) to ease any curve in the cable.

-To be honest I can`t understand why we don`t sell even more of them !
+In 2019 we finally founda decent quality F connnector fly lead (in 1m and 2m lengths) and sell that here.
+To be honest I can`t understand why we don`t sell even more of both types !

 Push in CoAx connectors can be used for TV (UHF) or FM/DAB radio (VHF), though DAB actually uses F connectors in most cases.
 F connectors can also be used in place of CoAx plugs (assuming there is a corresponding F socket obviously ! ) but it is very bad practice to use CoAxial plugs/sockets for satellite work.
 Note, albeit rarely, CoAx connectors are sometimes called as "Belling Lee" connectors, and also, somewhat inaccurately, IEC connectors.

 Co Axial plugs are more convenient (as they are quicker to connect) but an F connector